Zazzle Image Guidelines

 - General Image Size and Resolution Guidelines

-- A Special Note about designing with the color white
+- A Special Note about designing with the colour white

-- A complete list of guide files for your favorite designs
+- A complete list of guide files for your favourite designs

 - Frequently Asked Image-Related Design Questions